catalyst-cooperative/pudl/docs/dev/annual_updates.rst

 last year that the string was changed in the ``row_chg_yr`` column.
 The ``devtools/ferc1/ferc1-new-year.ipynb`` notebook can make this process less tedious.

+The ``plant_kind`` and ``construction_type`` fields in the ``plants_steam_ferc1`` table
+and the ``fuel_type`` and ``fuel_unit`` fields in the ``fuel_ferc1`` table are reported as freeform strings and need to be converted to simple categorical values to be useful.
+If the new year of data contains strings that have never been encountered before, they need to be added to the string cleaning dictionaries defined in :mod:`pudl.transform.ferc1`.
+The ``devtools/ferc1/ferc1-new-year.ipynb`` notebook has some tools to make this process less tedious.
+Every string observed in these fileds should ultimately be mapped to one of the defined categories.

 EIA Forms 860/861/923
 ^^^^^^^^^^^^^^^^^^^^^
 Using the EIA ETL Debugging notebook you can attempt to run the initial transform step